Yuki, Hiroshima (Jinseki)

 Yuki (油木町, Yuki-chō) was a town located in Jinseki District, Hiroshima Prefecture, Japan.

-As of 2003, the town had an estimated population of 3,089 and a density of 31.51 persons per km².
-The total area was 98.02 km².
+As of 2003, the town had an estimated population of 3,089 and a population density of 31.51 persons per km².
+The total area of Yuki was 98.02 km².
+Yuki was well known for its sake and miso production, especially from the local Shinrai and Shinryu establishments, which were notable for their craftsmanship and traditional brewing methods.

 On November 5, 2004, Yuki, along with the towns of Jinseki and Sanwa, and the village of Toyomatsu (all from Jinseki District), was merged to create the town of Jinsekikōgen.